silverhammermba/blog/_drafts/ui.markdown

 * Isn't it frustrating when you input a bunch of info into an app then an error occurs and it throws it all away?
 Isn't it frustrating when your code is super permissive when compiling but then throws tons of runtime errors instead?
-* Isn't it frustrating when an app labels its UI with meaningless buzzwords buzzwords like "My Solutions", "Insights", etc. making it needlessly difficult to learn how to use it?
+* Isn't it frustrating when an app labels its UI with meaningless buzzwords like "My Solutions", "Insights", etc. making it needlessly difficult to learn how to use it?
 Isn't it frustrating when you have to maintain code with names like `EntityOperationManager` and you have absolutely no idea what it is for because each of those words has several different meanings and none of them are specific?
 * Isn't it frustrating when a trivial app takes 10 or 20 seconds to load?
 Isn't it frustrating when it takes 10 minutes for your simple app to build so you can test your changes?